-This permit is for government entities that plan to use larvicides or adulticides to control mosquitos.
+This permit is for government entities and individuals who plan to use larvicides or adulticides to control mosquitoes.
 This permit does not apply to homeowner use of insecticides for residential control of mosquitoes.

 We issue this permit to allow the discharge of insecticides into state waters to control mosquitoes.
 It is a combined National Pollutant Discharge Elimination System (NPDES) and State Waste Discharge General Permit.

 Mosquito control programs are important to public health.
 They are multifaceted and include surveillance, source reduction, and a variety of methods to control larval and adult mosquitoes.
 The use of pesticides to manage mosquito populations is controlled by many agencies and regulations.
 In addition to Ecology’s Aquatic Mosquito Control General Permit, the following are examples of agencies and laws that regulate the use of pesticides to control mosquito populations.

 To receive email updates about this permit, join our listserv.